PaulRBerg/foundry-multibuild/README.md

 # Foundry Multibuild

-A GitHub Action for building a Foundry project with multiple Solidity versions.
+A GitHub Action for building a Foundry project with a range of Solidity versions.

-Useful if you're building a Solidity project and you want to continuously check that your contracts are compatible with all compiler versions allowed by your [version pragma][version-pragma].
+This is useful if you're building a Solidity library and you want to continuously check that your files remain compatible with all compiler versions allowed by your [version pragma][version-pragma].

 ## Manual Use